 The GAPS diet, the specific carbohydrate diet, Sarah Ballantyne’s autoimmune protocol… these are three different diet plans – very specific and highly well-attested to around the globe – designed to heal a damaged gut.
-Vitamin A may be crucial for some people.
+Vitamin A may be crucial for some people (consider this cod liver oil supplement).
 Fermented foods or probiotic supplementation.
 Avoiding fructose.
 Increasing your intake of leafy greens.
 Reducing insoluble fiber.
 Increasing soluble fiber.
 It’s all very tricky because every person has a different gut environment.
 Different symptoms, both obvious and hidden ones.

 With more symptoms, it may require.. as I said. tweaking.
 More on which in a moment.

 I don’t know.
 I’ve always wondered.
 I really have no idea.
 Sometimes my digestion isn’t awesome.
 I have some skin issues but I know my hormones are the biggest players in that.
 I’ve dealt with significant stress in my life.
 I sleep very poorly.
 Do I have it?
 I don’t know.
 (I’m not a leaky gut expert… though I’m trying to learn through Steve.)